 The "Buffalo Stomp," is held each year to revitalize the natural grasses and wildflowers of our Blackland Prairie ecosystem.
-The Buffalo Stomp takes place in Freedom Meadow, on the north side of Warren Sports Complex.

 The First Frisco Garden Club Buffalo Stomp

 The first annual "Buffalo Stomp" was the brainchild of three Frisco Garden Club members who had an interest in the hillside of the Northeast corner of Warren Sports Complex: Vaughn Lohec, Edna Willits and Molly Kinson.

 Vaughn Lohec lost her sister to the September 11 attacks, and helped to spearhead the building of the Freedom Meadow Memorial at the top of the hill.
 The Memorial was commissioned and unveiled on September 11, 2005.
 The family donated two flanking benches in honor of their lost loved one, Lauren Catuzzi Grandcolas.
 At a 2013 Freedom Meadow Committee meeting, Vaughn expressed that she was sad to have been thrust into the "memorial business" since the national tragedy that personally affected her family in 2001.